Sourov-Ahmed-2005034/AlxCoCrFeNi-Atomistic-Simulations/README.md

 #### Phonon Density of States

-Phonon density of states provides information about the distribution of vibrational modes in the simulated material.
+Phonon density of states describes the distribution of vibrational modes in the simulated material.

-The PDOS analysis is used to investigate atomic vibrational behavior and how alloy composition influences the vibrational characteristics of the HEA system.
+The PDOS analysis is used to examine atomic vibrations and how changes in alloy composition affect the vibrational behavior of the HEA system.

 #### Mean-Square Displacement

-Mean-square displacement describes the average displacement of atoms from their initial positions as the simulation evolves.
+Mean-square displacement measures how far atoms move, on average, from their initial positions as the simulation progresses.

+The MSD analysis is used to examine atomic mobility and how atomic motion changes under different simulation conditions.

 MSD analysis is useful for examining: